cslab/pyoslc/README.md

 (myenv) $ pip install git+https://github.com/cslab/pyoslc.git@develop
 ```

-** Note: Keep your eyes in the `develop` tag of the url in the installation command
+Keep your eyes in the `develop` tag of the url in the installation command.
 This command will download the `develop` branch of `PyOSLC SDK` from `GitHub`
 repository and will build and install it in the current virtual environment
-to enable the usage of the library including the CLI to execute the application
+to enable the usage of the library including the `CLI` to execute the application
 through the command line.

-** Note: This is required so far since the `PyOSLC SDK` is not delivered on PyPI
+This is required so far since the `PyOSLC SDK` is not delivered on PyPI,
+once the project is released and published in PyPI the installation will be just
+by using the name of the library as usual.

 ### Creating a PyOSLC Application as Standalone API

-Create a file in which the `OSLCAPP` should be instantiated, the file should be named
+Create a file in which the `OSLCAPP` should be instantiated, give it the name
-`wsgi.py` or `app.py` that will represent the executable that will be used for the
+`wsgi.py` or `app.py`, this file represents the executable to be used for the
 command line to run the OSLC Application

 ```bash